Media reports say that the UK Competition and Markets Authority is expected to block Meta’s $315 million acquisition of Giphy in the near future.

 The Competition and Markets Authority argues the acquisition could harm competition in the social media and digital advertising markets.

-If the CMA moves to reverse Meta’s Giphy deal, it would be the first time the regulators overturned an acquisition in Big Tech, according to the Financial Times.
+According to the Financial Times, if the CMA moves to reverse Meta’s Giphy deal, it would be the first time the regulators overturned an acquisition in Big Tech.

 In October, the watchdog fined Meta around $69.6 million for failing to provide full updates showing its compliance with an order to continue to compete with the GIF company and avoid further integration while the acquisition was under investigation.